Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

 The trekking trail from Samdo to Dharamsala is relatively short and easy.
 You will move along the trail through the AthahraSaya River and alongside the Larkya River.
 Trekking through the Taka Choeling Gumba, you can get good views of the Naike range as you gradually climb uphill.
-Finally, you will reach the Larkya Bazaar.
-Just a few miles from here is Dharamsala.
+Finally, you will reach the Larkya Bazaar just a few miles from here in Dharamsala.
 Overnight stay at the guesthouse at Dharamsala.

 Altitude: 4460 m